crossplane-contrib/provider-upjet-azuread/README.md

 Follow the quick start guide [here](https://marketplace.upbound.io/providers/upbound/provider-azuread/latest/docs/quickstart).

-You can find a detailed API reference with all CRDs and examples [here](https://marketplace.upbound.io/providers/upbound/provider-azuread/latest/crds).
+You can find a detailed API reference for all the managed resources with examples in the [Upbound Marketplace](https://marketplace.upbound.io/providers/upbound/provider-azuread/latest/managed-resources).

 ## Contributing